![]() |

 Power & WiFi

 There should now be free WiFi in the Czech sleeping-car, but not the couchette car.
-Comfortline sleeper compartments have a power socket for laptops & mobiles, standard European 230v 2-pin type.
-It's located beneath the pillow end of the bed.
+Comfortline sleeper compartments have a power socket for laptops & mobiles, standard European 230v 2-pin type, beneath the head end of the bed.
 Mobile data reception should work fine for most of the journey.

 -